UtrechtUniversity/icat-database-checker/README.md

 - Empty object names
 - Object names that contain characters which are not handled correctly on XML-based clients, such as the python-irods-client (See https://github.com/irods/irods/issues/4132 for details).
+- Files in vaults that have a directory name which is inconsistent with the collection name

 The present version of the script is suitable for Postgresql databases.
 It is compatible with iRODS 4.2.x.